FutureGamersOficial/rbrecruiter-gc/README.md

 # Bug reports

 Please report any bugs you find to the issues section.
-Since this project is being tracked on JIRA Software, the issue tracker will be moved to JIRA Service Desk.
-Atlassian has a great suite of products for software developers and RB Recruiter could benefit from this workflow, especially when more developers are added down the line.
+Include steps to reproduce the issue please!